Wes Welker: 2003 season

-Over his four-year career, he had 259 receptions for 3,019 yards and 21 touchdowns, 341 kickoff return yards, and 79 rushes for 456 yards and two touchdowns.
+Over his four-year career, he had 259 receptions for 3,019 yards and 21 touchdowns, 341 kick return yards, and 79 rushes for 456 yards and two touchdowns.
 He set the NCAA record for punt return yards with 1,761, and returned eight punts for touchdowns in his career, which currently places him a second place tie with Antonio Perkins for the NCAA record, and behind Dante Pettis, who finished with nine.

 In 2003, Welker won the Mosi Tatupu Award, given annually to the best special teams player in college football.
 Welker was also named to the Sports Illustrated All-Decade Team as a punt returner.

 After his senior season at Texas Tech, Welker was not invited to the NFL Scouting Combine.